ben5962/android_plug_new_audio_format/README.md

 I have to do understand how to play this process in android audio stack with an already supported audio format.
 - which role plays each slice of the audio stack, their input interface, their output interface.
 - where would the codec code be, if I could recompile android source? how would it be called?
-- how do extra players such as vlc or exoplayer to add custom formats supports without recompiling
+- how do extra players such as vlc or exoplayer to add custom formats supports without recompiling: they get rid of android.media.MediaPlayer, but have to be connected to android sound system somehow. vlc surely attacks the system at a lower level than exoplayer